StarfallProjects/tech-writer-toolkit/docs/resources/index.md

 # Introduction

-The **Resources** section is a collection of templates and links, provided by the community.
+The **Resources** section offers curated collections of links and resources.